MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-manage-project-supplies.md

 ## Manual or semi-automated replenishment

 If you already know which supplies you need to replenish for a project, you can create a purchase order.
-To learn more, go to [To manually purchase items or services for a project](#manually-purchase-items-or-services-for-a-project).
+To learn more, go to [Manual or semi-automated replenishment](#manual-or-semi-automated-replenishment).

 However, if you aren't sure what you're missing, you can use a semi-automated process where you create a purchase order directly from a project. [!INCLUDE [prod_short](includes/prod_short.md)] helps by listing all items and shows whether they're available or unavailable.
 You can adjust the quantities to replenish on the lines.